A Few Thoughts on Risk

 A useful definition of risk arises from considering the purpose of investing—the postponement of consumption.
 When we invest, we give up the possibility to spend today in the expectation of being able to spend more in the future.
 As we recently heard from Prof. Ken French, “Risk is the uncertainty around lifetime consumption.”
 Note that in addition to money spent or given away during one’s life, consumption includes bequests upon death.

 So how much uncertainty has COVID added into our lifetime consumption?
-Well, as the protracted negotiations continue over the next phase of the stimulus, we realize that while Uncle Sam might make us whole in our investments, there can be no realistic expectation that he will do the same with respect to our human capital.
-Furthermore, we must never forget that risk and return are not only related, they are inseparable.
+On the one hand, Uncle Sam has shown that he can make us whole in our investments through massive purchases of securities to support prices.
+However, we must never forget that risk and return are not only related, they are inseparable.
 Reduction in investment risk entails reduction in future expected returns.
 A lower discount rate applied to future profits equates to a lower expected future return.
 In no place is the reduction in future returns more apparent than longer term Treasury bonds where a 10-year commitment will currently get you a whopping 0.55% yield to maturity.
-In light of all the abnormal government spending (not to question the necessity thereof), the prospects of higher future taxes (both federal and state) and inflation increase the uncertainty of our future consumption.
+In light of all the extra government spending (not to question the necessity thereof), the prospects of higher future taxes (both federal and state) increase the uncertainty of our future consumption.

 Make no mistake, we are in a tough investment environment, especially for those who are looking to generate income.
-If you would like to discuss any of these topics further, please reach out to us at firstname.lastname@example.org.
+As tempting as it may be, we do not advise reaching for income into high yield (junk) bonds.
+With respect to stocks, we continue to believe that the majority of investors are best served by index funds that track the global financial markets.
+For some investors, it makes sense to emphasize companies characterized by a low cost per dollar of book value (value stocks) and/or high profitability.
+If you would like to discuss any of these topics further, please reach out to us at email@example.com.